-There are a number of important reasons for taking a home inventory of your possessions.
-You want to have an accurate record for insurance purposes in case of theft, fire or other disaster strikes your home, resulting in losses.
+There are a number of important reasons for taking a home inventory of your belongings before a move.
+You want to have an accurate record for insurance purposes in case of theft, fire, or another disaster that may strike your home, resulting in losses.
 Completing a home inventory checklist is also one of the most thorough and efficient ways to catalog your belongings before a household move.

-Whether you’re having the pros move you or are choosing the DIY option, a home inventory checklist is one of your best moving tools.
+Whether you’re having a professional moving company move you or are choosing the DIY option, a home inventory checklist is one of your best moving tools.
 Your home inventory will work nicely with a packing checklist, packing supplies list and other moving checklists or schedules you’ll use.
 By keeping on top of all your tasks with these useful tools, moving will feel more manageable and organized.

 You can use your home inventory as a general reference, but it might make sense to break your inventory down by room.
 That way you’ll have mini-inventory checklists of the kitchen, bedrooms, etc., which also gives you a way to cross-check your inventory.
 Document all the items in each room, but you can use general categories like “bedding.”
 You may want to make a note of any high-value items and snap a photo if you don’t already have a record.
 Even better—make a video of each room!